Skip to contents

 obj2 <- 1

-Both snippets add two objects to the global environment with names "obj1" and "obj2" and values "orange" and 1.
+Both snippets add two objects to the global environment with names "obj1" and "obj2" and with values "orange" and 1.

-Objects assigned by cmd_assign() can have the following classes:
+Objects added to the global environment by cmd_assign() can have the following classes:

 • character, eg "Hello world"